wp-plugins/wp-to-twitter/readme.txt

 Tested up to: 3.4-alpha
 Stable tag: trunk

 Posts a Twitter update when you update your WordPress blog or post to your blogroll, using your chosen URL shortening service.
-Requires PHP 5 and cURL.
+Requires PHP 5.

 == Description ==